amogh7joshi/engagement-detection/README.md

 The `info.json` file contains the relevant locations of the cascade classifiers and DNN model files.
 You can replace the current locations with those on your computer.

+## Usage

+**Model Training**: Run the `trainmodel.py` script.
+You can edit the number of epochs in the argparse argument at the top of the file.
+Alternatively, you can run itt from the command line using the flags as mentioned by the argparse arguments.
+Model weights will be saved to the `data/model` directory, and at the completion of the training, the best model will be moved into the `data/savedmodels` directory.
+The json file containing the model architecture will also be saved there.
+You can control what models to keep in the `data/savedmodels` directory manually.

+**Model Testing**: Run the `testmodel.py` script.
+You can edit which model weights and architecture you want to use at the location at the top of the file.
+From there, you can run `model.evaluate` on the pre-loaded training and testing data, you can run `model.predict` on any custom images you want to test, or run any other operations with the model.
+A confusion matrix is also present, which will display if `plt.show()` is uncommented.

+**Face Detection**: Run the `facevideo.py` script.
+You can choose which detector you want to use, as described at the top of the file.
+If you want to save images, set the `-s` flag to `True`, and they will save to a custom directory at the top-level.
+More information is included at the top of the file.
+An implementation of the emotion detection model into this script is currently in progress.

 ## Data Pipelines

 The directories in this repository are integrated for a seamless transition sequence.
 All necessary data